paultran47/econ-grad-app-deadlines/README.md

 ### Why did you make this website?

-Because most schools' PhD websites are awful at clearly displaying the application deadlines.
+Because most schools' PhD websites are bloody awful at clearly displaying the application deadlines.
+Often times, a prospective student has to search and click through a bunch of pages before they can find the application deadline.

-There also wasn't any single website that had all the deadlines, so I made this GitHub Page to track and display this information front and centre for myself and future applicants.
+Additionally, no single website existed that hosted all deadline information for free.
+As a result, I made this GitHub Page to track and display this information front and centre for myself at the time and for all future applicants.

 ### Are you going to be adding more schools?